 Petsafe also offers a harness called “Come with Me Kitty” and it’s designed to naturally apply gentle pressure to your cat’s shoulders for safe restraint.
 The bungee leash helps accommodate a cat’s sudden movements.
 Remember that you will need to train your cat to feel comfortable with these types of restraints before you venture outside with them.

-Enclosures are those that attach to the home via cat door and open onto a totally enclosed cat area.
+Enclosures are those that attach to the home via a cat door and open onto a totally enclosed cat area.
 Often, the enclosures are modified from outdoor dog kennels and they are great ways to let your cats outdoors, particularly in areas that are rife with predators (like coyotes or birds of prey).

-Their large size gives cats plenty of room to roam and you can easily add shade and fun features like perches and outdoor cat furniture that helps protect from the elements.
+Their large size gives cats plenty of room to roam and you can easily add shade and fun features like perches and outdoor cat furniture that helps protect them from the elements.

 For those who have dreamed of enclosing their entire patio or making a sunroom, there are hundreds of ways to do so.
 These days, you can find almost every piece of equipment you will need to transform that empty patio into a glorious catio that your cats can safely enjoy.